-Since you last convened in planary the scene in Northern Ireland has changed quite radically.
+Since you last convened in plenary the scene in Northern Ireland has changed quite radically.
 Foremost in your minds will be the respects in which it has changed for the worse.
 I shall not attempt to gloss over these.
-They are profoundly significant, and for that reason it is necessary to identify and learn from what they signify these are significant too.
+They are profoundly significant, and for that reason it is necessary to identify and learn from what they signify.

+But there are also ways in which it has changed for the better, and these are significant too.
 They are grounds for hope, and a foundation, for a way forward; for a viable alternative to violence as a means for political change.